mholling/las2poly/README.md

 > Set a minimum feature scale.
 > This controls the size of features which are affected by output smoothing or simplification.
-> A sensible default value is applied.
+> When not supplied, the minimum width value is used.

 **--simplify**